iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___18.1.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.ascent.phr 3 reviews"/>
 </p>

+> not as good as it could be ,why no way of uploading documents other than pictures and why not visible to members of the surgery by default?<br> :date: __2020-12-02 13:30:55__

 > when I try to make an appointment it just says no appointments available — always.
 Prescription ordering works fine.<br> :date: __2020-11-29 18:28:27__